jyates/jyates.github.com/_drafts/OUTLINE.md

 You can also mix and match any/all of these pieces to achieve your business goals and requirements.
 However, its also very easy, in the process, to build out a horribly complex set of data flows, where you get fan-out and fan-in, where you build a system whose end-to-end SLOs are unreliable or impossible to calculate.
-Unfortunately, there is really no good, readily available tools for managing all this complexity.
+Unfortunately, there is really no good, readily available tools for managing all this complexity (Amundesn (5) looks like a promising start).
 I've built simple command-line tools to help developers visualize these flows, but they are a far cry from what we would want to make available to end users.

 Because at the end of the day, managing these data flows really shouldn't be the goal of the teams building out these tools